Updated 30th April 2022

 - Deter fraudsters from adulterating materials that your business is going to purchase

 - Deter counterfeiters from copying or ‘faking’ your products

 - Detect fraudulent materials before they are used to make food

 This is a job for the whole business, not just food safety or food quality personnel.
 Communicating what has been found in the vulnerability assessment is the first step in engaging people from other parts of the food business.
-Ideally the top levels of management of the food business are committed to preventing, deterring and detecting fraud and will be willing to implement changes to purchasing policies, supply chain strategies and supplier contracts to help prevent fraudulent materials from reaching the doors of your factory.
-Personnel from purchasing, finance and legal departments will need to be involved to implement changes within these business areas.
+Ideally the top levels of management of the food business are committed to preventing, deterring and detecting fraud and will be willing to implement changes to protect the business.
+It may be necessary to make changes to purchasing policies, supply chain strategies and supplier contracts to help prevent fraudulent materials from reaching the doors of your factory.
+Changes to sales agreements, sales channels and packaging might be needed to prevent food fraud from affecting your products after they have left your facility.
+Personnel from purchasing, finance, marketing, sales and legal departments will need to be involved to implement changes within these business areas.
 If the business has a Risk Officer or an Enterprise Risk Manager that person should also be involved in the prevention and mitigation planning process.
 The result should be a cross-functional team with upper management support and a commitment to prevent food fraud, plus the resources to implement changes to policies, practices and programs.

 That is the theory anyway; without support from upper management and a cross-functional team, any fight against food fraud is going to be tough.
-However there are some things that can be done by food safety personnel that are relatively quick to implement and do not require a lot of investment from other parts of the business and these are listed below.
+However there are some things that can be done by food safety personnel that are relatively quick to implement and do not require a lot of investment from other parts of the business.
+These are listed below.

 Create and implement a food fraud prevention and detection plan (‘control plan’).

-Here are some actions that can reduce your exposure to economically motivated adulteration:
+Here are some actions that can reduce your exposure to food fraud:

 - Update your raw material specifications to include authenticity requirements.
 Guidance for raw material specifications.